 There’s a range of other dosette box benefits which are worth considering:

 If you or someone you know needs extra support with managing weekly prescriptions, contact us today to see how we can help.

 How to use a dosette box?

 Using a dosette box is relatively simple and works most effectively when it becomes a normal part of your daily routine.
 This can be done in the following simple steps:

-At Alina Homecare, our care monitoring app.
-Birdie provides digital medication reminders.
+At Alina Homecare, our care monitoring app. from Birdie provides digital medication reminders.
 This can be a great complement to your dosette box to ensure the right medication is taken at the right time and with the right dosage.
-Ask your local Team about how Birdie works to learn more.
+Ask your local Alina Homecare Team about how Birdie works to learn more.

 How to get a dosette box